cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

   - e.g. correctness, security, speed, termination

-::: block

-#### Areas where it's used:

-- Compiler development
-  - Compilers have to analyse code, and turn it into executable binaries or bytecode
-- Verification
-  - We may want to verify that a program is *correct* (implements its specification properly)
-- Security
+### Why analyse programs at all?

+- Programs are complex and humans miss things
-  - We want to find code that can lead to vulnerabilities
+- Bugs are expensive to find late
+- Security flaws often hide in edge cases
+- Testing alone is not enough ...

+### Why isn't testing enough?

+- Tests only cover *some* inputs
+- Edge cases are easy to miss
+- Some bugs depend on rare conditions
+- Undefined behaviour may not show up reliably

+::: notes

+- why is testing not enough?
+  - it's very difficult for humans to be really thorough in their testing
+  - static analysis is _cheaper and easier_ than writing tests
+- have students used python type hints?
+- attackers look for the paths you didn't think about.

 :::

+## Static vs Dynamic Analysis

+### What kinds of analysis exist?

+- **Static analysis**: examine code without running it
+- **Dynamic analysis**: observe behaviour at runtime

-### Program analysis approaches
+### Static vs Dynamic analysis detail

-- Static analysis: performed without executing the program.
+- \blue{Static analysis}: performed without executing the program.
   - Uses the program's *static* artifacts (usually, source code, but sometimes binary executables)
-- Dynamic analysis: performed at runtime.
+- \blue{Dynamic analysis}: performed at runtime.
   - Actually runs the program (or part of it)
   - Typically *instruments* the code (adds extra instructions to the compiled code)
-- Hybrid: a mix of the previous two.
+- \blue{Hybrid}: a mix of the previous two.

+### How do they differ?

+\blue{Static analysis}

+- Finds issues early
+- Covers many paths (in principle)
+- May report false positives

+\blue{Dynamic analysis}

+- Observes real executions
+- Precise for that execution
+- Misses untested paths

 ### Related techniques